2022 Italian government crisis: Political crisis

-Confidence vote for Draghi's government
+Vote of confidence in Draghi's government

 On 20 July, Draghi addressed the Senate, reiterating his support for the European Union, NATO, and Ukraine, and saying it was fully necessary to bring to term the economic and justice reforms his government started.
-He also stated he was fully committed to investing more in renewable energy and green-friendly projects, and that he intended to keep the citizens' income, albeit with some modifications.
-He asked the senators to put aside their differences and ensure his government support and stability.
+He also stated he was fully committed to investing more in renewable energy and green-friendly projects, and that he intended to keep the citizens' income, albeit with some changes.